Whether Caring for Family Members, the Elderly, the Disabled or Our Wildlife, You Need Time Out For You!

 You would think we would have evolved a bit more!

 It is important to understand that when our body is under stress, it uses a lot of the energy stored in our body and chakras.
-It does this because the brain thinks we are facing a life-threatening event and it assumes we will need our built-in fight or flight systems.
+It does this because the brain thinks we are facing a life-threatening event and assumes we will need our built-in fight-or-flight systems.

 Among meditation’s multitude of benefits, the relaxation of the stress response is possibly the most valuable(*4).
 Meditation also helps us recover from stressful events and reduces the extent of after-effects such as brain fog and fatigue.